Jonathan Vaughters: Managerial career

 During 2003 Vaughters launched the new 5280/Subaru junior team originally based in Colorado.
 Recruitment was done by Vaughters and Prime Alliance director Roy Knickman with Colby Pearce as the head Sporting Director.
 In 2004, Vaughters took effective management of the team and in 2005 it was split between the 5280 junior team and the continental team TIAA-CREF.

 In early 2005 Vaughters met Doug Ellis at the launch party for the new season.
 A computer engineer specializing in financial management software, Ellis was a huge fan of cycling since the 1980s.
 From 2006, the team became the property of sports management Slipstream Sports, chaired by Doug Ellis with a view to creating an American Pro-Tour team by 2009.
 In 2007, with the absence of a title sponsor, the team operated under the name Slipstream, and later Slipstream Sports – powered by Chipotle.
 A professional continental team in 2007 and a ProTour team in 2009 they participated for the first time in the Tour de France and Giro d'Italia in 2008.
 In February 2009, Jonathan Vaughters was elected president of the International Association of Professional Cycling Groups (AIGCP).
 Vaughters' Garmin-Cervélo squad took the top position in the team classification in the 2011 Tour de France.

 Personal life

 Vaughters has been divorced twice.
 He attributed the breakdown of his second marriage in 2017 to being on the autistic spectrum which was diagnosed in 2018.
-His son had been diagnosed with autistic spectrum disorder in 2012 and during the process of his evaluation, Vaughters began to suspect he may also be on the spectrum but was not evaluated himself for another six years.
+His son had been diagnosed with autism spectrum disorder in 2012 and during the process of his evaluation, Vaughters began to suspect he may also be on the spectrum but was not evaluated himself for another six years.